 8:539 If X owns slave Y who trades and Y racks up huge debts, X can continue taking standard profit share from Y, but if it’s a crazy amount he can only take normal share and must give rest to debtors by istiḥsān.

+8:559 slave co-owned, one owner lets him trade, then slave confesses to 1000 dirhams that it’s a trust from another man, but the two owners dispute this, by qiyas the owner who didn’t allow tijara takes half of the 1000, and the other half is the trust.
+And the owner who didn’t permit trade is not believed.
+But by istiḥsān we validate what the slave says, and the 1000 is all for the person claiming wadiya.
+Don’t you see that if certain case happens I believe the slave.
+So seems like alternate qiyas, or qiyas from own ruling.

+8:565 if slave leaves to a city and trades and gets tons of debt, then says im x’s slave and don’t owe you anything because he didn’t let me trade, but debtors say no he did let you trade, then qadi sells all that slave has in his hands, then judges towards the debtors.
+Then if he has any money left, his owner owns it.
+And if he has nothing left, and he still owes debt, so they want the slave to be sold to pay off their debt, they cant sell him off until owner is present.
+By qiyas, nothing that he owned could be sold until owner comes, but istiḥsān his things could be sold, but not him.

+8:578 Slave making a confession after he is ma2dhoon to mahjoor of a debt or something.
+AY and M say by qiyas don’t believe slave about anything.
+But AH said this whole situation about when slave is believed or not by istiḥsān.

 9:12 If slave S buys a slave from X and makes money, then X comes to S’s owner Y, and S has 1000 dirhams, what happens.
 Y says that the 1000 is from a gift or charity, but X says no its clearly profit from selling the slave I sold him.
 Then you go with word of Y. And if both bring proof, you go with the word of X, but this is istiḥsān, and qiyas is that X cant get any of S’s money until S is free, but we abandon qiyas here.

 9:112 If slave can trade, and someone tells him to buy a slave for them, then he can, even though he gets Daman al-thaman for it, because Y and M say that slave can’t do kafaala, and that should be equal to daman al-thaman also, and by qiyas in both cases he would need his owner’s permission, but here by istiḥsān he can do daman al-thaman.
+So in kafala we stick with qiyas.